Anti-Catholicism in Norway

-The expulsion of Catholics from Norway, from 1613 onwards, was a precaution taken against the Counter-Reformation movement, which was orchestrated by the Kings of Denmark–Norway, but after 1814 it was orchestrated by the Norwegian government.
+Anti-Catholicism in Norway, was from 1537 onwards, persecution of Catholics in Norway, and the Counter-Reformation movement in the country.
+The persecutions was orchestrated by the Kings of Denmark–Norway, but after 1814 it was orchestrated by the Norwegian government.

+The Reformation in Norway

+The Reformation in Norway was accomplished by force in 1537.
+King Christian III declared Lutheranism to be the official religion of Norway, and the Catholic archbishop of Norway, Olav Engelbrektsson, fled into exile in Lier in the Netherlands, now in Belgium.
+Catholic priests and bishops were persecuted, monastic orders were suppressed, and the crown took over church property, while some churches were plundered and abandoned, even destroyed.

+In 1555, two farmers were executed by burning at the stake in Vestfold, for preaching Catholic teachings.
+In 1573, a woman named Ingeborg Kjeldsdatter from Skiptvet, in Østfold was flogged, because she had practiced Catholic Marian devotion.
+In 1604, a law was passed, that made it illegal hiring anyone who had attended Jesuit schools in positions in schools and churches.

 The Gjerpen Trial

 Following the events of the Protestant Reformation, the Catholic Church and its missionary organization, the Society of Jesus, strived to regain control of the religion in Northern Europe.
 In 1612 it was reported that some prominent priests in Norway had undertaken studies at Jesuit colleges, and that they secretly supported Catholicism.
 Several of these suspected Catholic priests were called to the country's highest court of law, called Herredag.
 The trial was held at the vicarage of Gjerpen in Skien, and started on 2 August 1613.
 Among the suspects was Christoffer Hjort, vicar in Aker and priest at the chapel of Akershus Castle, and his two brothers Jakob Hjort and Evert Hjort.
 Also the priest Herman Hanssøn was among the suspects.
 Niels Claussøn Senning, Bishop of the Diocese of Oslo, was responsible for the inquisitions.
 King Christian IV of Denmark and Norway was present at the trial, and he had ordered all bishops of the country to attend.
 The trial ended on 21 August.
 Several of the priests were found guilty.
 They were convicted to loss of benefice and inheritance, and were instructed to leave the country.
 Two suspected students, Petrus Alphæus and Mogens Haakenssøn, were also expelled from the country.